Rasquachismo: Artistic context

-In the artistic context, the term is used to describe art which overcomes material and professional limitations faced by artists.
-Rasquache art uses the most basic, simplest, quickest, and crudest means necessary to create the desired expression, in essence, creating the most from the least.
+In the artistic context, the term is used to describe art that overcomes material and professional limitations faced by artists.
+Rasquache art uses the most basic, simple, quick, and crude means necessary to create the desired expression, in essence, creating the most from the least.
 The term can also be used to reference the bicultural inspiration from which these artists draw inspiration.

 Amalia Mesa-Bains, artist and writer, writes that "In rasquachismo, the irreverent and spontaneous are employed to make the most from the least... one has a stance that is both defiant and inventive.
 Aesthetic expression comes from discards, fragments, even recycled everyday materials...
 The capacity to hold life together with bits of string, old coffee cans, and broken mirrors in a dazzling gesture of aesthetic bravado is at the heart of rasquachismo."
 When employed by female artists, she calls it Domesticana, but cautions that these terms should not be understood as applying to all Chicano artists.
 Making the most with the least is a statement of irreverence and is both "defiant and inventive."

+Parameters of "Rasquachismo"

+There has been questioning of whether this art form can be considered fine art due to its use of unconventional materials and how the art movement has been recorded.
+According to contemporary academic analysis, rasquachismo as an artistic sensibility is characterized by its "perspective of the oppressed" that arises from basic necessity and is based on ingenuity and resistance.

+The main parameter to be included as part of this art movement through the repurposing of certain objects as the movement stemmed from resourcefulness as a response to the lived reality among poor and working-class Mexicans and Mexican-Americans.
+Artists employ different media from serigraphs, paintings, ofrendas, or objects found within Latino households.
+This art form primarily focuses on the experiences of those who are working class, lower income and identify as Mexican or Chicano.

+The blending of different media and the repurposing of objects allows the art form to be accessible, crossing boundaries between repurposing art and fine arts.
+Artists can adopt an assemblage aesthetic and found objects, demonstrating creative reuse, while others possess an ethic of defiance and non-conformity.
+Rasquachismo was not created to oppose the standard of fine art, but as a result of communities seeking to create art based on their ingenuity, experiences and creativity.
+Reusing objects found within a Latino household adds to the aesthetics of rasquachismo.